- How it Works

-In addition to engineering and customer success teams that Michelle and Emilie are a part of, Synthace also has a lab team who constantly tests Antha on real-life biological experiments and with various liquid handling robots.
-The team works in the laboratory that is a part of Synthace’s London office in White City and feeds back to the software engineers with any suggestions on how Antha’s user interface could be improved, making automation even more accessible to biologists.
+In addition to engineering and customer success teams that Michelle and Emilie are a part of, Synthace also has a lab team who constantly tests the platform on real-life biological experiments and with various liquid handling robots.
+The team works in the laboratory that is a part of Synthace’s London office in White City and feeds back to the software engineers with any suggestions on how the Synthace platform's user interface could be improved, making automation even more accessible to biologists.

 The recent advances in biological automation, enabled by computer-aided biology, are paving the way to more efficient R&D, allowing the scientists to perform experiments with higher throughput and in less time.
 This enables them to dedicate more time to data analysis, exploring new research topics, and brainstorming new ways to dissect biology.
 Therefore, automation will not replace human scientists but will empower them to do more cutting-edge research by eliminating most of the manual labour that is currently a limiting step.

 Synthace is proud to have built the software platform that makes lab automation more accessible and flexible for users.
 It does not require any programming skills; it is user-friendly and constantly being developed by a multidisciplinary team of lab scientists and software engineers to improve its user interface.
 This would not be possible without the team of amazing women, both at Synthace and its client companies, who are an invaluable part of the scientific community working towards revolutionising biology.
 Emilie, Michelle, and Keltoum are examples of the many extremely competent, dedicated, and experienced women in science who are delivering solutions for biotechnology in the 21st century.